Heinrich Hertz: Contact mechanics

 In 1881 and 1882, Hertz published two articles on what was to become known as the field of contact mechanics, which proved to be an important basis for later theories in the field.
-Joseph Valentin Boussinesq published some critically important observations on Hertz's work, nevertheless establishing this work on contact mechanics to be of immense importance.
+Joseph Valentin Boussinesq published some critically important observations on Hertz's work, nevertheless establishing this work on contact mechanics as of immense importance.
 His work basically summarises how two axi-symmetric objects placed in contact will behave under loading, he obtained results based upon the classical theory of elasticity and continuum mechanics.
 The most significant flaw of his theory was the neglect of any nature of adhesion between the two solids, which proves to be important as the materials composing the solids start to assume high elasticity.
 It was natural to neglect adhesion at the time, however, as there were no experimental methods of testing for it.

-To develop his theory Hertz used his observation of elliptical Newton's rings formed upon placing a glass sphere upon a lens as the basis of assuming that the pressure exerted by the sphere follows an elliptical distribution.
+To develop his theory, Hertz used his observation of elliptical Newton's rings formed upon placing a glass sphere upon a lens as the basis of assuming that the pressure exerted by the sphere follows an elliptical distribution.
 He used the formation of Newton's rings again while validating his theory with experiments in calculating the displacement which the sphere has into the lens.
-Kenneth L. Johnson, K. Kendall and A. D. Roberts (JKR) used this theory as a basis while calculating the theoretical displacement or indentation depth in the presence of adhesion in 1971.
+Kenneth L. Johnson, K. Kendall, and A. D. Roberts (JKR) used this theory as a basis while calculating the theoretical displacement or indentation depth in the presence of adhesion in 1971.
 Hertz's theory is recovered from their formulation if the adhesion of the materials is assumed to be zero.
-Similar to this theory, however using different assumptions, B. V. Derjaguin, V. M. Muller and Y. P. Toporov published another theory in 1975, which came to be known as the DMT theory in the research community, which also recovered Hertz's formulations under the assumption of zero adhesion.
+Similar to this theory, however, using different assumptions, B. V. Derjaguin, V. M. Muller, and Y. P. Toporov published another theory in 1975, which came to be known as the DMT theory in the research community, which also recovered Hertz's formulations under the assumption of zero adhesion.
 This DMT theory proved to be premature and needed several revisions before it came to be accepted as another material contact theory in addition to the JKR theory.
 Both the DMT and the JKR theories form the basis of contact mechanics upon which all transition contact models are based and used in material parameter prediction in nanoindentation and atomic force microscopy.
 These models are central to the field of tribology and he was named as one of the 23 "Men of Tribology" by Duncan Dowson.
 Despite preceding his great work on electromagnetism (which he himself considered with his characteristic soberness to be trivial), Hertz's research on contact mechanics has facilitated the age of nanotechnology.

 Hertz also described the "Hertzian cone", a type of fracture mode in brittle solids caused by the transmission of stress waves.